← back to cindnesskult.com

 Broccoli, spinach, bell peppers, carrots, leafy greens.

-Evidence-Based Nutrients for Regulation
+Evidence-Based Nutrients

 Certain supplements may help support the glutamate-GABA balance.
 Always consult a doctor before starting new supplements.